JonasPrimbs/movesense-ble-ecg-firmware/README.md

 ## Announcements

-**(6th Oct 2020) Sensor firmware 2.0 is (finally) out!**
+**(28th Oct 2021) Sensor firmware 2.1 is out!**

-This is a major new version that contains lots of improvements and bugfixes.
-Please test your software thoroughly before committing to the 2.0 since the sensors cannot be rolled back to 1.9!
+This is a major new version that contains improvements and bugfixes.
+Please test your software thoroughly before committing to the 2.x since the sensors cannot be rolled back to 1.9.4!

 **Known issues**
 Please refer to [CHANGES.md](CHANGES.md) for a list of changes & known issues.

-**IMPORTANT!!
-The build environment has changed to be docker based.
+**NOTE: The build environment was changed to be docker based in release 2.0.
 Please read the instruction at http://movesense.com/docs/esw/getting_started/**

 ## Overview